• Sizes One size

 We Like

-• Two sizes, both adjustable to suit a wide range of hiker sizes
+• One size fits all sizing with plenty of adjustment to suit a wide range of hiker sizes

 • Designed to carry 5-8kg